NavyaG-lab/Tech-writer/onboarding/introduction.md

 Now you should have a nice SQL query that returns the data for our service.

-But... it's SQL and we shouldn't throw SQL out to other people have to read, because we're nice with each other.
+But... it's SQL and we shouldn't throw SQL out to other people have to read, because we're nice to each other.

 So let's transform that SQL query into Scala code!